Friday, August 26 2022

 "Do not be conformed to this world, but be transformed by the renewal of your mind, that by testing you may discern what is the will of God, what is good and acceptable and perfect.” - Romans 12:2

-Several weeks ago I was in South Texas doing professional development for a group of teachers.
+A year ago I was in South Texas doing professional development for a group of teachers.
 In my presentation I showed them a video of the new gap campaign for back to school clothes for students.

 The campaign involves a teacher from Memphis who stands outside his door each day and does a brief and unique individualized dance with each student as they enter the classroom.